lkarsten/statusscreen/README.rst

     fi

 * Set up some (cron-ed) image generators/writers to write to images/.
+  For VS: there is a separate git repository with these. (carousel-writers.git)

 At this point the automatic login of the pi user will start the carousel on boot.